survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

 Given Webpack expects absolute paths we have some good options here.
-I like to use `path.resolve`, but `path.join` would be a good alternative. `path.resolve` is equal to navigating the file system through *cd*. `path.join` gives you just that, a join.
+I like to use `path.resolve`, but `path.join` would be a good alternative. `path.resolve` is equivalent to navigating the file system through *cd*. `path.join` gives you just that, a join.
 See [Node.js path API](https://nodejs.org/api/path.html) for the exact details.

 If you hit `node_modules/.bin/webpack` now you should see a Webpack build.
 You can serve */build* through a dummy server such as *serve* (`npm i serve -g`).
 Examine the results in a browser.